anki-code/xonsh-cheatsheet/README.md

 The golden rule for xonsh: When in doubt in subprocess mode, use quotes!

-Most of novices try to copy and paste sh-lang commands that contains special characters and get the syntax error in xonsh.
-If you want to run environment agnostic sh-lang's command that you copy from the internet page just use macro call in xonsh:
+*Note: Most of novices try to copy and paste sh-lang commands that contains special characters and get the syntax error in xonsh.
+If you want to run environment agnostic sh-lang's command that you copy from the internet page just use macro call in xonsh:*

 ```python
 bash -c! echo {123}
 ```

+*or you can use [xontrib-sh](https://github.com/anki-code/xontrib-sh) to run context-free bash commands in xonsh by adding `! ` at the beginning of the command.*

 ### 3. The process substitution operator `$()` returns string